open-telemetry/opentelemetry-collector-contrib/extension/healthcheckextensionv2/README.md

 the configuration returned is unfiltered and may contain sensitive information.
 As such, the configuration is disabled by default.
 Enable it using the `http.config.enabled` setting.
 By default the path will be `/config`, but it can be changed using the `http.config.path` setting.

+⚠️ Take care not to expose this endpoint on non-localhost ports as it contains the unobfuscated config of the running collector.

 #### gRPC Service